 Procedure to Request Services

-Students with documented disabilities, who need to receive accommodations, initiate the process with the Center for Disability Resources by identifying as a student with a disability, providing appropriate documentation, and requesting the relevant accommodations.
+Students with documented disabilities, who need to receive accommodations, initiate the process with the Center for Accessibility Resources by identifying as a student with a disability, providing appropriate documentation, and requesting the relevant accommodations.

 - The student provides documentation of disability.